 In fact, over the life of the solar energy system, a California resident could expect to save nearly $35,000.

 California Solar Financing Options

-Solar lease, power purchase agreement, loan, and outright purchase options are available in California.
+Solar lease, power purchase agreement, loan, and outright purchase options are available to pay for solar energy systems in California.

-Additionally, those who pay cash for solar will be able to take advantage of all available tax credits and other incentives.
+Additionally, those who pay cash for solar will be able to take advantage of all the investment tax credit from the federal government, as well as any other available incentives.

 For those who have good credit, financing solar panels with a loan is a great option in California.
-Because electricity prices are high, a solar loan will typically leave California residents cash flow positive, meaning that the electric bill savings will be higher than the loan payment.
+Because electricity prices are high, a solar loan will typically leave California residents cash flow positive, meaning that the savings on electric bills will be higher than the loan payment.

-As the utility company raises its rates over time, the loan payments will remain the same and the solar savings will increase.
+As California public utilities raise their rates over time, the loan payments will remain the same and the solar savings will increase.
 In about 12 to 15 years, the loan will be fully paid off and the homeowner will get to enjoy free electricity for the remainder of the life of the system.